Melonking906/minigb/README.md

 # gecko-minigb (aka minigb)
 ![minigb button](https://github.com/ThatRoboticFish/minigb/blob/main/img/minigb.gif?raw=true)

-Simple, minimalistic and buggy (lol) retro-styled PHP7 guestbook script with basic ""multi-user"" support and without mySQL.
-Based in the [Flat-File Guestbook Script](https://github.com/taufik-nurrohman/flat-file-guestbook) code and on [IglooGB](https://gb.igloocafe.space/).
+Simple, minimalistic and buggy (lol) retro-styled PHP7 guestbook script with basic multi-user system and without mySQL.
+Based in the [Flat-File Guestbook](https://github.com/taufik-nurrohman/flat-file-guestbook) code and on [IglooGB](https://gb.igloocafe.space/).
 Ideal to be placed in small iframes.

 NOTE: This script is currently in alpha and is not recommended for use on large websites.